Updated on 17th September 2024

 Compared to other forms of finance, such as traditional bank loans or conventional overdrafts, Invoice Finance allows for significantly more control and independence.

-When you enter into a repayment plan for your ATO debt, you’ll need access to reliable capital which otherwise may be tied up in your customers/clients lack of punctual payment.
-With Invoice Finance, you can control how much working capital you need to access and when you need to access.
+When you enter into a repayment plan for your ATO debt, you’ll need access to reliable capital which otherwise may be tied up due to your customers’/ clients’ lack of punctual payment.
+With Invoice Finance, you can control how much working capital you need to access and when you need to access it.

 3. Eligibility